nhsconnect/FHIR-ODS-API/pages/support/support_stakeholders.md

 toc: false
 sidebar: overview_sidebar
 permalink: support_whereelse.html
-summary: "Other key industry members related to FHIR or Care Connect"
+summary: "Other key industry members related to FHIR"
 ---
 <br><br>
 Within the UK, there are many system suppliers, trusts and other projects adopting FHIR and actively working with the standard.
 Within this environment, as the various tools and services are explored, there are a core set of organisations that keep featuring in discussions.